Begonias for Sun or Shade

 Cherry-red has never looked so good.
 Adds lively color to your featured beds or borders.

 GO GO YELLOW Tuberous Begonia

-Not so mellow yellow flowers.
-Flashy color to provide vivid contrast to your beds, borders, or containers.
+Not so mellow, yellow flowers.
+This flashy color creates vivid contrast in your beds, borders, or containers.

 ILLUMINATION Tuberous Begonia Seeds Begonia tuberhybrida

-Illumination tuberous begonias are cascading, heat tolerant, easy to grow plants.
-Easily the showiest tuberous begonias we have seen!
-The best begonia series for hanging baskets.
-Illumination begonia flowers are large, semi-double and fully double.
-Provide filtered shade and moist soil.
+Illumination tuberous begonias cascade; the best begonia series to grow in hanging baskets.
+Plants are heat tolerant, and easy to grow.
+The showiest tuberous begonias we have seen!
+Flowers are large, semi-double, and fully double.
+Grow in filtered shade, with moist soil.
 Enjoy the show.

 ILLUMINATION APRICOT SHADES Tuberous Begonia